-Under California law, employers are required to reimburse their workers for business expenses linked to their jobs.
+Under California law, employers are required to reimburse their workers for job-related business expenses.
 When they fail to do so, either due to an error or a deliberate act, this is a violation that could lead to legal action.

 Employment Lawyer Ian Silvers: Protecting Your Rights as an Employee

 I’m Ian Silvers, a partner at Bisnar Chase, where I focus on employment law—specifically wage and hour class actions and representative cases.
 Below, I’ll highlight some frequently overlooked issues regarding your employer reimbursing you for expenses you incur.
-This applies to all employees, whether they are exempt or non-exempt, paid a commission, piece, rate, salary or hourly.
+This applies to all employees, whether they are exempt or non-exempt, paid a commission, piece, rate, salary, or hourly, or are inside or outside sales reps.

-Read on to learn what you should be reimbursed for, how you should be paid, and what to do if your employer doesn’t pay owed business expenses.
+Read on to learn about reimbursement, payment, and what to do if your employer doesn’t pay business expenses.

 Reimbursable Items by Your Employer